How the Greece Debt Crisis Showed the World That Bitcoin Is a Store of Value

 Many people will be asking how a volatile asset could possibly be considered a store of value.
 Volatility is Bitcoin's biggest weakness as a store of value right now.
 However, it beats other assets on numerous attributes.
 This makes holding Bitcoin a great wealth-preservation strategy during a crisis.

-As the above table shows, Bitcoin is a vastly superior store of value in terms of its low ease of confiscation, high portability, high divisibility and high security.
+Bitcoin is a vastly superior store of value in terms of its low ease of confiscation, high portability, high divisibility and high security.
 These attributes stem from the digital nature of the currency.
 Anyone who owns their private keys has full ownership of their money.
 This makes Bitcoin a secure store of value against the threat of confiscation and looting.

 For example, Greek citizens investing their wealth into jewellery make themselves targets to criminals.
 The pseudonymous nature of Bitcoin, however, means that their wealth would not be tied to their personal identity.
 The blockchain makes it next to impossible to steal or confiscate Bitcoin through brute force.